Rob Lainton: Wrexham

 He struggled with injuries in the 2019–20 season, leaving deputy Christian Dibble a chance to stand in his place for some matches.
 Speaking in March, manager Dean Keates said that "Rob has been outstanding for us, he has made good saves and stuff like that".
 He made 26 appearances in the 2019–20 season, which was permanently suspended on 26 March due to the COVID-19 pandemic in England, with Wrexham in 20th-place.
 He featured 26 times in the 2020–21 season as Wrexham missed out on a play-off place after drawing with Dagenham & Redbridge on the last day of the season.
 He was offered a new contract.
 He featured 33 times in the 2021–22 campaign, but was ruled out for the rest of the season after undergoing an operation following a wrist fracture and dislocation in March.
 Manager Phil Parkinson signed Lee Camp to act as back-up to Christian Dibble during Lainton's absence.
 Lainton made his third appearance of the 2022–23 season in Wrexham's 3–1 replay loss to Sheffield United in the fourth round of the FA Cup.

 In February 2023, his contract was extended to the end of the 2023–24 season, with the possibility for it to be further extended for an additional year depending on number of appearances.
+However, he picked up a knee ligament injury the following month that saw him ruled out of action for six weeks.
+Wrexham won the National League title to secure a place in the EFL at the end of the 2022–23 season.
+He missed the entirety of the 2023–24 season with what Parkinson described as "an unusual injury" which was corrected with a knee operation.
+The team secured promotion into League One, and Lainton was released upon the expiry of his contract.

+Altrincham

+On 25 February 2025, Lainton signed for National League side Altrincham.
+He played nine games before his 2024–25 season came to a premature conclusion due to injury.
+He was released at the end of the season.